20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Jacek Kadaj © Adrian Pluskota

-The Dark Hedges is romantic, atmospheric, a tunnel-like avenue of intertwined beech trees, planted by the Stuart family in the 18th-century.
+The Dark Hedges is a romantic, atmospheric, tunnel-like avenue of intertwined beech trees, planted by the Stuart family in the 18th century.

 It was intended as a compelling landscape feature to impress visitors as they approached the entrance to their Georgian mansion, Gracehill House.
 Two centuries later, the trees remain a magnificent sight and have become one of the most photographed natural phenomena in Northern Ireland.